Botanical Name: Elettaria cardamomum

 - Also, known as: Maton, kardamom, kardemumma, cardamome, Cardamomen, ilaayacii, cardamomo, karadamomo, cardamomo, kardemumma, aila cheddi, luk grawan, kakule

-Parts Used: Seed
+Parts Used: Whole Pods

 A tall perennial herb with erect stems bearing broad leaves and horizontal flowering stems bearing clusters of white and pink flowers at ground level.
 Cultivated cardamom does not differ from the wild type.
 Plants can be propagated from seeds or by division.
 Near ripe fruits are usually handpicked individually, but the whole cluster is sometimes harvested.